 Namibia’s green season in April is particularly exciting!

-Zambia: The real Africa – safaris off-the-beaten path
+Zambia: Africa’s best kept secret – safaris off-the-beaten path

 Why to go to Zambia for your first safari